cprodhomme/arctic_admin/README.md

 ## Installation

-add the following line to your application's Gemfile:
+add the following lines to your application's Gemfile:
 ```
 gem 'font-awesome-rails'
 gem 'arctic_admin'